 Benefit Description You pay Covered medications and supplies (cont.)
 High Option Standard Option The "morning after pill" is considered preventive service under contraceptives, with no cost to the member if prescribed by a physician and purchased at a network pharmacy.
 The "morning after pill" should be addressed under the pharmacy benefit as an over-the counter (OTC) emergency contraceptive drug.
 Nothing Nothing Preventive care medications High Option Standard Option Medications to promote better health as recommended by ACA.
-The following drugs and supplements are covered without cost-share, even if over-the- counter, are prescribed by a health care Nothing Nothing Aspirin (81 mg) for men age 45-79 and women age 55-79 and women of childbearing age Folic acid supplements for women of childbearing age 400 & 800 mcg Liquid iron supplements for children age 6 months - 1year • Fluoride tablets, solution (not toothpaste, rinses) for children age 0-6 • Statins (low to moderate dose) for adults ages 40-75 who are prescribed statin use by their physician for prevention of cardiovascular disease Note: To receive this benefit a prescription from a doctor must be presented to pharmacy.
-Not covered: All Charges All Charges • Drugs not on the Formulary, unless prior authorized • Drugs and supplies for cosmetic purposes • Drugs to enhance athletic performance • Fertility drugs except Clomiphene Citrate and Progesterone • Drugs obtained at a non-Plan pharmacy; except for out-of-area emergencies.
-If a member uses a non-authorized pharmacy, reimbursement for that prescription will be limited to the amount the plan would be responsible for if the member had used an authorized pharmacy.
+Nothing Nothing The following drugs and supplements are covered without cost-share, even if over-the-counter, are prescribed by a health care professional and filled at a network pharmacy.
+Aspirin (81 mg) for men age 45-79 and women age 55-79 and women of childbearing age Folic acid supplements for women of childbearing age 400 & 800 mcg Liquid iron supplements for children age 6 months - 1 year • Fluoride tablets, solution (not toothpaste, rinses) for children age 0-6 • Statins (low to moderate dose) for adults ages 40-75 who are prescribed statin use by their physician for prevention of cardiovascular disease Note: To receive this benefit a prescription from a doctor must be presented to pharmacy.
+Not covered: All Charges All Charges Drugs not on the Formulary, unless prior authorized • Drugs and supplies for cosmetic purposes • Drugs to enhance athletic performance Fertility drugs, except for Clomiphene Citrate, Progesterone, and up to three cycles of covered IVF-related drugs annually